hawtio/website/src/docs/get-started.md

     mvn spring-boot:run

-Then opening [http://localhost:8080/hawtio/](http://localhost:8080/hawtio/) should show the Hawtio console for your app.
+Opening [http://localhost:8080/hawtio/](http://localhost:8080/hawtio/) should show the Hawtio console.

 There is a working Spring Boot example that shows Hawtio monitoring a sample web application which exposes information about Apache Camel routes, metrics, etc.